 - Find new revenue streams.
 Your property can reap added income beyond commodity or biofuel production, says Robert Veldman, K·Coe Isom’s senior land management advisor.
 For example, if your land is located in a sunny or windy area, you might be able to host solar or wind projects.
 “Even if you don’t accommodate a renewable energy venture, you could sell access to a developer to lay pipelines or transmission lines across your property,” he adds.
 Another source of income could come from your mineral rights to oil and gas produced from your land.
 Your property might also procure payments from government agencies, nonprofits, private industry donors and developers seeking to preserve wetlands or wildlife habitat or needing to purchase mitigation credits to meet regulatory requirements.
 Property with wetlands and wildlife can also generate revenue by giving up development rights in return for payments for conservation easements.

 - Stay in touch with your lender.
 Communicating with your lender is critical now.
 Provide him or her with good information and a game plan that shows how you’ll weather the storm and repay your obligations.
 “Provide key financials as well as an annual narrative that tells the story behind the numbers,” Martin recommends.
 Share your budget and expected monthly cash flow.
 Discuss recent and planned capital expenditures, major changes in operations, key employee turnover and deviations from your budget.
 Include the positives as well as the negatives.

 Even following these guidelines, it’s important to remember your business is unique and complex – and so are its solutions.

-For help in navigating this storm, reach out to K·Coe Isom’s agribusiness consultants.
+For help in navigating downward trends, reach out to K·Coe Isom’s agribusiness consultants.
 They’ll not only help you make smart decisions for optimizing input costs and spending money in the right way.
 They can also guide you in evaluating strategies, agreements and opportunities to improve your bottom line and fortify your business’s future.